calkit/calkit-cloud/deployment.md

 mkdir -p /root/code/traefik-public/
 ```

 Copy the Traefik Docker Compose file to your server.
-You could do it by running the command `rsync` in your local terminal:
+You could do it by running the command `scp` or `rsync` in your local terminal:

 ```bash
 rsync -a docker-compose.traefik.yml root@your-server.example.com:/root/code/traefik-public/